msg-systems/WPF-GUI-Localizer/Docs/documentation.md

        internat:ResourcesProperties.ResourceKey="ItemListQuantity" />
    ```

-5. The following expression is assigned to the Property that recives the translated text for all elements intended for translation e.g. Content for Buttons, Header for DataGridColumns or Text for TextBlocks:
+5. The following expression is assigned to the Property that receives the translated text for all elements intended for translation e.g. Content for Buttons, Header for DataGridColumns or Text for TextBlocks:

    ```
    {Binding RelativeSource={RelativeSource Self}, Path=(internat:ResourcesProperties.ResourceKey),